-The Jamaica Biennial, formerly known as the All Jamaica Art Exhibitions, started in 1938 and occurs every two years.
+The Jamaica Biennial, formerly known as the All Jamaica Art Exhibitions, started in 1938 and occurs every 2 years.
 Today, its structure has changed from that of a private initiative, allowing it to grow exponentially.
-The Jamaica Biennial 2017 consists of Jamaican artists as well as select international artists.
-It will be showcasing over 100 artworks across 2 cities from February 24th – May 28th.
-With its largest staging to date, exhibitions are at 3 venues: Devon House, National Gallery of Jamaica (Kingston), and National Gallery West (Montego Bay).
-Two special tributes for the Jamaica Biennial 2017, to senior painter Alexander Cooper and late photographer / multi-media artist Peter Dean Rickards, are among the display.
+The Jamaica Biennial 2017 consisted of Jamaican artists as well as select international artists showcasing over 100 artworks across 2 cities from February 24th – May 28th.
+With its largest staging to date, exhibitions were staged at 3 venues: Devon House, National Gallery of Jamaica (both of Kingston), and National Gallery West (Montego Bay).
+2 special tributes, to senior painter Alexander Cooper and late photographer / multi-media artist Peter Dean Rickards, were among the displays.

+P.S.
 I have been to maybe a handful of art exhibitions in life.
-I don’t consider myself any more knowledgeable about art’s intricacies than the average person.
+I don’t consider myself any more knowledgeable about art’s intricacies than the average viewer.

 JAMAICA BIENNIAL 2017: Devon House

-First up was the exhibition at Devon House, which included a tour of the 19th century mansion.
-Absorbing the art in the Georgian-inspired building allows a grasp on your interest the entire time.
-Each room had art pieces alongside the décor, some demanding attention while others subtly complementing the space.
+The exhibition at Devon House included a tour of the 19th century mansion.
+Absorbing the art in the Georgian-inspired building grasps your interest the entire time.
+Each room had art pieces alongside the décor, some demanded attention while others subtly complemented the space.

 JAMAICA BIENNIAL 2017: The National Gallery

 The National Gallery of Jamaica exhibition was visited with my dad.
-I wanted to go to this staging with him for 2 reasons:
+I wanted to go with him for 2 reasons:

-1) He’s a former art student and an artist, so he could help me learn a bit more.
+1) He’s a former art student, so he could provide notable insights.

-2) Most of our bonding revolves around football, so this would’ve been a nice change.
+2) Most of our bonding revolves around football, so this was considered a nice change.

-As expected, this exhibition was much grander than the one at Devon House compared to the size and variety.
-You’re immediately greeted by wall art surrounding a 32-foot long painted drum, made of an elaborately-carved tree trunk across the middle of the room.
+As expected, this exhibition was much grander than the one at Devon House in relation to the size and variety.
+You were immediately greeted by hung art surrounding a 32ft-long painted drum, made of an elaborately-carved tree trunk across the middle of the room!

-There was visual as well as audio stimuli, with a variety of media usage.
-This included paintings, digital prints, sculptures, wood carvings, video and more.
-With dad as my tutor, I was better able to appreciate some of the art after he shared a few views.
-He also got me into the habit of reading the title plaques, which sometimes helped to understand an artwork’s perspective.
+With a variety of media usage, there was visual as well as audio stimuli.
+These included paintings, digital prints, sculptures, wood carvings, video and more.
+Dad got me into the habit of reading the title plaques, which actually helped to understand artworks’ perspectives at times.

-I was introduced to one of the artist special tribute recipients, Alexander Cooper, through a blown up portrait on the second floor, accompanied by a written biography and corridor of his works.
+I was introduced to one of the special tribute recipients, Alexander Cooper, through a blown up portrait on the second floor of the National Gallery, accompanied by a written biography and corridor decorate by his works.
 Mr. Cooper was a teacher of my father during art school, and I could tell he was proud of that as he pointed out pieces he remembered during his time there.
-Besides Mr. Cooper, other focused sections included:
+Besides Mr. Cooper’s, other focused sections included:

-• The second artist special tribute recipient, late photographer Peter Dean Rickards
+• Special tribute recipient, late photographer Peter-Dean Rickards

 • Sculptor Edna Manley, and the evolution of her works over the years

-• A time travel portal as I call it, showing art from Spanish and British Jamaica centuries ago.
+• A time travel portal (as I call it), showcasing art from Spanish and British Jamaica centuries ago.

 Roaming the establishment for 3 hours, we finished admiring all the pieces just as the lighting turned off to signal closure, but we could’ve easily spent more time had it been available.
-Wish I saw the exhibition in Montego Bay, but at the same time, I’ve already seen more than anticipated so I can’t complain 🙂 Unfortunately, the National Gallery of Jamaica has a stricter photography policy than Devon House did.
-The fistful of photos captured certainly don’t do the exhibition justice, but you can see and learn a lot more about the pieces and artists at the National Gallery of Jamaica’s website if you wish.
+I wish I had seen the exhibition in Montego Bay, but at the same time, I’ve already seen more than anticipated, so couldn’t complain :).